algorithmica-org/algorithmica/content/english/hpc/_index.md

 ### FAQ

-**Release date.**

-There are also future parts (see below).

-As of March 2nd 2022, the first part is 70-80% complete.

-**Fixing errors.** If you spot an error, please create an issue on GitHub or, preferably, fix it right away (the pencil icon on the top-right).
+**Fixing errors.** If you spot an error, please do one of these — in the order of preference:

-**Pre-ordering / financially supporting the book.**

-Until I find.

-The best way you can help is to share the articles on link aggregation.
+- Fix it right away by either by either clicking on the pencil icon on the top right on any page or directly modifying it on GitHub (link to a markdown source is also on the top right).
+- Creating an issue on GitHub.
+- Emailing or texting it to me directly.

+or commenting on other websites — I read most of [HackerNews](https://news.ycombinator.com/from?site=algorithmica.org), [CodeForces](https://codeforces.com/profile/sslotin), and [Twitter](https://twitter.com/sergey_slotin) threads where I'm tagged.

+**Release date.** The book is split into several parts that I plan to finish sequentially with large breaks in-between.
+Part I, Performance Engineering, is ~75% complete as of March 2022, and will hopefully be >95% complete by summer.

-In either case, the book will always be available online in full version. "pay what you want" hard copy.
+"Release" for an open-source book like this means mostly freezing the table of contents, filling all TODOs, doing a final round of heavy copyediting[^copyedit], drawing illustrations, and then making a print-optimized pdf and figuring out the best way to distribute it.
+In either case, the web-book will always be available online in full version, and the e-book/printed version will probably be sold on a "pay what you want" basis.

+After then, I will mostly only be doing minor edits, fixing errors and adding changes changes in technology or reflecting new algorithm advancements.

+[^copyedit]: Hopefully with help of a professional editor — because I still haven't figured out how commas work in English.

+**Pre-ordering / financially supporting the book.** You can't — until I find a way that simultaneously doesn't sponsor the war and won't put either me in jail for either tax evasion or treason.

+So, don't bother.
+Just share the articles you like on link aggregators and report/fix bugs and typos :)

+**Teaching performance engineering in colleges.** It is one of my dreams.

+There are two impactful books on which all computer science courses build on, but one is 50 years old and the other one is 30 years old.

+I want it to be a book that CS students read after they've  [TAOCP](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming) and [CLRS](https://en.wikipedia.org/wiki/Introduction_to_Algorithms)

+There are good endeavors, such as "[Programming Parallel Computers](https://ppc.cs.aalto.fi/)" from Aalto University, "[Performance Engineering of Software Systems](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-172-performance-engineering-of-software-systems-fall-2018/)" from MIT, and also non-academic ones like [Denis Bakhvalov's endevors](https://github.com/dendibakh/perf-ninja), but these are more of an exception, and are also not deep enough to get people to the edge.

+I've created courses from scratch in the past.
+I've already received, and I'm looking forward to collaborating more.
+Which is one of the reasons I rush to finish it by summer — so that colleges can pick up on the idea.

+Competitive programming is, in my opinion, misguided.
+They are doing useless things, but they are good at doing wrong things, and the performance engineering community should learn from them.

-**Translations.** As the book.
+**Translations.**

+There are already volunteers that want to translate it into Italian and Chinese (and I will personally translate at least some of it in my native Russian).
 The website has a functionality.

-Italian and Chinese (and I will personally translate at least some of it in my native Russian).

-However, you are encouraged to make your translation.
-I'd appreciate it if and also sent me the link to the translation.
+As the book is evolving, it is probably not the best idea to start translation right away.
+However, you are very much encouraged to make your translations and post them in your blogs — I'd also appreciate it if you sent me the link to the translation.

 **"Translating" the Russian version.** The articles at [ru.algorithmica.org/cs/](https://ru.algorithmica.org/cs/) are not about advanced performance engineering but mostly about classical computer science algorithms, targeted towards competitive programming audience.